devi-prasad/fast-track-c/readme.md

 programming languages.
 No wonder, many performance benchmarking suites employ implementations in C as a reference or baseline for comparison.

-It is natutal to ask what makes learning to program in C difficult?
+It is natutal to ask **what makes learning to program in C difficult?**

 There are many reasons.
 We shall look at only a few.

-First of all, C offers very little in terms of type safety.
+1. C offers very little in terms of type safety.
 This is intensional in its design.
 C is extremely permissive in mixing values of different types.
 Typecasting, for example, can give rise to dumb but hard to locate bugs.
 Treating pointers as raw addresses that may be typecast to "pint to" arbitrary